Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 At the end of the day, you should perform as much in-depth research as possible until you’re comfortable investing.

 With a stock in mind and funding in place, it’s time to invest.
-But before you buy any stocks, you should know how much money you want to invest in any particular stock.
+But before you invest, you should know how much money you want to invest in any particular stock or how many shares you’d like to buy.

 How many stocks should I purchase?